kvz/bash3boilerplate/README.md

 ### option 3: Require via npm

-As of `v1.0.3`, b3bp can also be installed as a node module so you define it as a dependency in `package.json` via:
+As of `v1.0.3`, b3bp can also be installed as a Node module so you can define it as a dependency in `package.json` via:

 ```bash
 npm init
 npm install --save --save-exact bash3boilerplate
 ```

-Although this last option introduces a Node.js dependency, this does allow for easy version pinning and distribution in environments that already have this prerequisite.
-But this is optional and nothing prevents you from just using `curl` and keep your project or build system low on external dependencies.
+Although this option introduces a Node.js dependency, this does allow for easy version pinning and distribution in environments that already have this prerequisite.
+But, this is optional and nothing prevents you from ignoring this possibility.

 ## Changelog